ThaminduR/spark-privacy-preserver/README.md

 ### using source code

-Add the spark_privacy_preserver folder to your working directory and you can import the required submodule from the library.
+Clone the repository to your PC and run `pip install .` to build and install the package.

-## Usage - Basic Mondrian
+## Basic Mondrian Anoymizing

 ### Requirements - Basic Mondrian Anonymize